 1. Doll Face Persian cats are relatively healthy.

 Unlike some other Persian Cats, the Doll Face variety is relatively healthy.
-They have a normal-length nose, which allows them to avoid many health problems involved with Persian cats.
-If you want a Persian cat, but not the health problems often associated with it, you should purchase a Doll Face Persian cat.
+They have normal-length noses, which allows them to avoid many health problems involved with Persian cats.
+If you want a Persian cat, but not have the health problems often associated with it, you should purchase a Doll Face Persian cat.

 2. Persian cats are very old.